Need help right now?

 STOP: Are You Considering MAID for Depression?

 Over 13,000 Canadians died by MAID in 2022, and the numbers are growing.
-Mental illness will soon qualify.
-This is wrong.
+Including mental illness in MAID criteria puts people at their lowest point in permanent harm's way.

 You deserve treatment, not death.